tasmota/docs/docs/PZEM-0XX.md

 <img src="https://user-images.githubusercontent.com/34340210/66046722-57efd780-e4f4-11e9-912b-bab0da3818a9.jpeg" />

 ### Tasmota Configuration
 It is recommended to use GPIO1/GPIO3 or GPIO13/GPIO15 for the most reliable serial communications.
-You can use any GPIO but anything else will use serial emulation (software).
-Software serial is not supported with the 2.3 Arduino Core.
+When using other GPIOs software serial will be activated and used.

 GPIO|Component|PZEM
 -:|:-:|:-: